 The beautiful thing is, that true self care is all about simple everyday acts.
 It’s the small baseline things that end up making the biggest difference when they’re done consistently, and you don’t need to go out of your way to achieve them.

 A simple self-care checklist to make sure that you’re taking care of yourself, while accomplishing goals and taking care of others, is a great way to stay on track.

-Because, really, taking care of you is actually the most selfless thing of all.
+Because, really, taking care of you is just as important.

 So how about we start right now?

 Water is the source of life.
 While there’s no actual indicator as to exactly how much water we should be drinking, 8 glasses a day is a good minimum to work to.
 Dehydration affects our brain and our mood, so keeping well-hydrated is the first step to feeling good.

 When it comes to taking good care of yourself, getting enough sleep is non-negotiable.
 If you have trouble getting a full night’s shut-eye, a little lavender oil near your pillow will help you nod off gently.